 In this article I argue that it was by no means inevitable that the Chapare colonisers would mobilise around indigenous cultural difference in order to justify their oppositional politics.
 Rather, here I describe how as class based identities have lost traction, the colonisers have knitted trade union politics together with an explicit indigenous project.
 However, unlike many groups studied by anthropologists, the Chapare peasants have never mentioned blood and soil, extended residence, ancestors, nor have they begun to wear feathers in their hair in order to defend their interests (Kuper, 2003).
 Instead I show how the Chapare peasant union has torn up what Bruno Latour (1993) refers to as the 'modern constitution' (the set of principals that separate out nature from culture), held up the coca leaf and filled it with social relations, history and culture.
 In so doing they have bought non-human actors to bear on the economic and political realm.
-By delegating responsibilities to the millenarian hoja sagrada (sacred leaf) the coca leaf stands in for the people concerned.
+By delegating responsibilities to the millenarian hoja sagrada (sacred leaf) the coca growers do not have to be forever present doing indigenous things, because conveniently the coca leaf stands in for the people concerned.